crossbario/autobahn-python/doc/asynchronous-programming.rst

 `Asyncio Futures <http://docs.python.org/3.4/library/asyncio-task.html#future>`_ like Twisted Deferreds encapsulate the result of a future computation.
 At the time of creation, the result is (usually) not yet available, and will only be available eventually.

 On the other hand, asyncio futures are quite different from Twisted Deferreds.
-One difference is that they have no builtin machinery for chaining.
+One difference is that they have no built-in machinery for chaining.

 `Asyncio Coroutines <http://docs.python.org/3.4/library/asyncio-task.html#coroutines>`_ are (on a certain level) quite similar to Twisted inline callbacks.
 Here is the code corresponding to our example above: